-After 20 years driving manual cars I wish I had switched to automatic much sooner.
-For many drivers an automatic is beneficial and more desirable as it reduces 'cognitive overload' allowing the driver to focus on the true skills of driving (anticipation, planning, judgement, interaction with other road users etc).
-Certain difficulties such as dyspraxia and anxiety tend to be more suited to automatic cars.
+After 20 years driving manual cars I personally wish I had switched to automatic much sooner.
+For many drivers automatic is beneficial and more desirable because it reduces 'cognitive overload' allowing the driver to focus on the true skills of driving such as anticipation, planning, judgement, interaction with other road users etc. Certain difficulties such as dyspraxia and anxiety tend to be more suited to automatic cars.

 "If you struggle with driving don't cope in a manual when you could thrive in an automatic."